BearBoss-Zheng/SpringInAction6_Note/Spring.md

 As you can see, this isn’t much different from other incarnations of the Ingredient class that we’ve created before.
 Note the following two noteworthy differences:

 * Spring Data R2DBC requires that properties have setter methods, so rather than define most properties as final, they have to be non-final.
-But to help Lombok create a required arguments constructor, we annotate most of the properties with @NonNull.
-This will cause Lombok and the @RequiredArgsConstructor annotation to include those properties in the constructor.
+But to help Lombok create a required arguments constructor, we annotate most of the properties with `@NonNull`.
+This will cause Lombok and the `@RequiredArgsConstructor `annotation to include those properties in the constructor.
-* When saving an object through a Spring Data R2DBC repository, if the object’s ID property is non-null, it is treated as an update.
+* ==When saving an object through a Spring Data R2DBC repository, if the object’s ID property is non-null, it is treated as an update==.
 In the case of Ingredient, the id property was previously typed as String and specified at creation time.
 But doing that with Spring Data R2DBC results in an error.
 So, here we shift that String ID to a new property named slug, which is just a pseudo-ID for the Ingredient, and use a Long ID property with a value generated by the database.

 The corresponding database table is defined in schema.sql like this: